kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

    reader-first disablement, and a preflight listing of nodes carrying the conditions hard requirements, and the reader-only enablement test exercises the writer-agnostic behavior directly.
 Decided at PRR review.
+8. **Condition name.** `GracefulNodeShutdownCriticalPhase`, matching the [KEP-5683] naming style.
+It is a new `NodeConditionType` constant and the name is open to API review on the implementation PR.
+9. **Admission change placement.** Under this KEP's gate for alpha; the alternative of landing it under `GracefulNodeShutdownBasedOnPodPriority` is recorded in [Feature gating](#feature-gating) for SIG Node to decide.

-**Follow-up (not a design question).** The drain-ordering enhancement referenced in [Termination priorities and drain ordering](#termination-priorities-and-drain-ordering-exploration) has not been filed yet.
-[KEP-5683] is the umbrella reference until it is; the link will be added when the WG lead files it.
+**Follow-up (not a design question).** Multi-writer coordination of node lifecycle conditions is tracked in [#6430].
+General drain ordering across the SLM readers remains with the WG lead's separate enhancement; [KEP-5683] is the umbrella reference until it is filed.

 ### Test Plan